 Of course you’re now going to want to continue by configuring the actual message (push, e-mail or SMS) that you want your users to receive, letting them know that they’ve received a new Promotion.
 I know you’ll think of something awesome to say!

-If you run into any trouble configuring & testing your webhook, send an e-mail to email@example.com and our friendly support ninjas will be happy to help you out.
+If you run into any trouble configuring & testing your webhook, open a ticket through one of our contact forms and our friendly support ninjas will be happy to help you out.

 Pro Tip: Create a Webhook Template